Human learning is an understudied but promising lever for boosting human--AI synergy: Main

-In sum, our re-analysis of Vaccaro et al. \cite{vaccaro_when_2024} showed that the studies meta-analyzed largely neglect human learning.
-This finding is consistent with another recent review \cite{lai_towards_2023} surveying 124 studies on human--AI decision making, which found that only 6 (5\%) studies offered outcome feedback---a finding those authors did not discuss.
-Crucially, both reviews \cite{vaccaro_when_2024,lai_towards_2023} focused on a subset of research fields that investigate how humans interact with AI and related decision support systems.
-Lai et al. \cite{lai_towards_2023} explicitly focused on human--computer interaction (HCI) research published after 2018.
-Vaccaro et al. \cite{vaccaro_when_2024} informed us that many studies after their literature search had to be excluded as they did not report all performance metrics necessary to compute the effect sizes for human--AI synergy, yielding a set of studies consisting primarily of HCI research after 2020 (personal communication, August 10, 2025).
+In sum, our re-analysis of Vaccaro et al. \cite{vaccaro_when_2024} showed that the studies largely neglect human learning.
+This finding is consistent with another recent review \cite{lai_towards_2023} surveying 124 studies on human--AI decision making, which found that only 6 (5\%) studies offered outcome feedback---a finding those authors did not discuss; that review explicitly focused on human--computer interaction (HCI) research (published after 2018).
 To more comprehensively assess the role of human learning in human--AI collaboration, our call for future systematic reviews and meta-analyses is thus twofold.
 First, we highlight Vaccaro and colleagues' \cite{vaccaro_when_2024} call to develop and report standardized performance metrics, even when performance is not a study's primary outcome (but, e.g., self--reported trust in AI).
-This would allow third parties to use the data for analyses such as those reported here.
-Second, using broader search terms and including studies prior to 2018 would likely better represent further relevant fields such as human factors \cite{rieger_explaining_2025} and judgment and decision making (e.g., algorithm aversion versus appreciation \cite{burton_systematic_2020}), thus broadening our understanding of how human learning contributes to successful human--AI collaboration.
+We also call for sharing participant-level data that would allow to directly study how humans learn to use AI; we note a dearth of such datasets that are publicly available.
+Second, including studies prior to 2018 and using broader search terms would likely better represent further relevant fields such as human factors \cite{rieger_explaining_2025} and judgment and decision making (e.g., algorithm aversion versus appreciation \cite{burton_systematic_2020}), thus broadening our understanding of how human learning contributes to successful human--AI collaboration.

+Two caveats to consider: First, the usefulness of feedback will generally be limited by the task structure and learning environment \cite{hogarth_two_2015}: When feedback is accurate, timely, and predictive task features are available, learning is facilitated; when feedback is noisy, delayed, or predictive task features are missing or opaque, learning will be obstructed.
+As the learning environment is designed by researchers---most notably by (not) providing trial-by-trial feedback and AI explanations that guide attention to relevant features---the extent to which the literature will observe human--AI synergy will depend on those choices.